gachouchani1999/ezppt/README.md

 EZPPT runs Natural Language Processing algorithms that is able to analyze a DOCX document and return a powerpoint file with the most important points summarized into a neat powerpoint template that is ready to use with only a few tweaks from the user.

-Visit the project on Devpost (https://devpost.com/software/ez-powerpoint) to see details on our inspiration and plans.
+Visit the project on [devpost](https://devpost.com/software/ez-powerpoint) to see details on our inspiration and plans.

 ## Local Development Instructions